quimpm/dist_comp4/README.md

 new proteins and to predict their 3-dimensional shapes.
 Proteins are the molecular machines and building blocks of life.
 ## Going deeper into an example
-We will go deep on the minecraft example, in a case studio of finding a seed of a random generated world starting from an image.
-We will focus on a project called the PackPNG project, that tries to find a seed starting from a photo of a place in the random world.
+Here we will go deep on the Minecraft example, in this case study the purpose was to find a game seed of a random generated world in the search of it starting from an image.
+We will focus on this project, called the PackPNG project, that tries to find the world seed starting from a photo of a place in the random world.
 This project is really a huge one, not only with computing complexity, also about mathematics.
 But we will go straight to the computing part, and where distributed computing is applied.
-They ended having 2^48 seeds to check, so they thoght that runing this computing part in a single personal computer was imposible.
-In order to accelerate the computation they used BOINC to make a distributed volunteer computing system in wich 3500 people ended contribuing.
+They ended having 2^48 seeds to check, so they thought that running this part in a single computer would be impossible.
+In order to accelerate the computation they used BOINC to make a distributed volunteer computing system in wich 3500 people ended contributing.
 After some months and the 95% of the 2^48 seeds checked, they found the seed of the world that they were searching.
+This part will be further commented as it is the most interesting for us.